 And once the toxins are in your lungs, there is nothing you can do to remove them.
 They stay in your lungs forever, continuing to wreak havoc on your health.

 Those who developed asbestos-related diseases while working aboard ships and shipyards filed lawsuits against the manufacturers of asbestos products.
-Veterans do not sue the Navy.
+Navy veterans do not sue the Navy.

 Diseases Common With Asbestos Exposure

-While pleural mesothelioma and peritoneal mesothelioma are two of the most commonly known diseases caused by asbestos exposure, they’re not the only diseases these toxic materials cause.
+While pleural mesothelioma and peritoneal mesothelioma are two of the most commonly known diseases caused by being exposed to asbestos, they’re not the only diseases these toxic materials cause.

 Here is a list of the most common diseases asbestos exposure causes: